rodriar00/Curso2024-2025/HandsOn/Group22/selfAssesmentHandsOn1.md

 **The "applicationRequirements.html tile:**
-- [?]
-Includes a description of the application user interface
+- [x] Includes a description of the application user interface

 ## Comments on self-assessment##
 > **Note:** We are still looking for one last member.